Assessment Methodology

 Final IQ score is calculated using inverse normal distribution (range: 85-145)

-Validation & Reliability
+Validation and Reliability

-Our assessment demonstrates strong psychometric properties:
+Our assessment demonstrates robust psychometric properties:

-• Test-Retest Reliability: r = 0.87 (measured across 2-week interval, n=3,200)
+• Test-Retest Reliability: r = 0.87 (measured at 2-week interval, n=3,200)

-• Convergent Validity: r = 0.78 correlation with WAIS-IV Full Scale IQ (pilot study, n=450)
+• Convergent Validity: r = 0.78 correlation with WAIS-IV Full-Scale IQ (pilot study, n=450)

 Validation studies are ongoing.
 Normative data is continuously updated with each completed assessment, ensuring population statistics remain current and representative.

-Limitations & Considerations
+Limitations and Considerations

-• Self-reported demographic data (no identity verification)
+• Self-reported demographics (no identity verification)